PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Voxels + Triangles/Notes/english.md

 Vertex (singular) - Vertices (plural)
 > A 3D position used to tell where a mesh's triangle corners will be.

+Backface culling
+> When a renderer doesn't render both sides of a triangle.

 Index (singular) - Indexes?
 Indices? (plural)
-> An index tells us where in a list, or array, we can find something.
+> An index tells us where in a list, or array, we can find an item.

 Triangle(s)
 > A set of 3 numbers telling us which vertices to use to make one corner of a triangle.